learning-zone/java-basics/README.md

 }
 ```
 #### Q. What is a compile time constant in Java?
 What is the risk of using it?
-#### Q. If an object reference is set to null, will the Garbage Collector immediately free the memory held by that object?
 #### Q. What is the difference between Serial and Throughput Garbage collector?
 #### Q. Does Garbage collection occur in permanent generation space in JVM?
 #### Q. How do you test static method?